davidgiga1993/mixing-station-docs/docs/custom-actions.md

 Changes the status of a mutegroup

 ## Open view
 Opens a view in the app.
-Depending on the mixer more or less views are available
+Depending on the mixer more or less views are available.
+**Note:** No other actions in the list will be executed after this action.
+If you want for example to change a layer and open a view, place the "open view" action last.

 ## Sends on fader
 Changes the current sends on fader status and target mix.